 A huge fireplace is set into the far wall of the place.
 Above the fireplace is a crude and ghastly painting of a severed animal head.
 The head has the features of a boar, but with a fishy-like mouth.
 Below its neck is brushed dried and crusty blood.
-A DC 12 WIS (RELIGION or SEID-WISE) check identifies the image as a Sæhrímnir, the mythical animal killed every night to feed the dead of Valhalla.
+A cleric or anyone making a W1s check identifies the image as a Sæhrímnir, the mythical animal killed every night to feed the dead of Valhalla.
 The man who built this place clearly looked forward to that feast.